Jonayb/SADCWEB-SOBA/README.md

 - Get the corpus data using the required template.
 In `MyCorpus.java`, change `boolean t5` and `boolean training` in `getDomainTrainingData()` to the desired values.
 Change `String output_filename` to the desired output name.
 Set `int no_reviews` to the desired number of reviews (for word embeddings, 2000 is advised; for training LMs, 50.000-200.000 is advised).
 - Fine-tune and post-train LMs using `FineTune.ipynb` (for BERT and RoBERTa) and `t5FineTune.ipynb` (for T5) in `wordembed`.
 Add these checkpoints to `models` directory in `wordembed`.
 - Create word embeddings of 2000 reviews using `getWordEmbeddingsBERT` (for BERT and RoBERTa) and `getWordEmbeddingsT5` (for T5) in `wordembed`.
 - Import normal and fine-tuned word embeddings in `TermSelectionAlgo.java` by uncommenting code in constructor.
+Change `String wordEmbeddings` and `String wordEmbeddingsFT` to the desired files.
+Make sure these files do not exceed ~1GB as maximum heap space can not be exceeded.
 - Change MCS thresholds to desired values in `TermSelectionAlgo.java` and `OntologyBuilder.java`.
 - Now comment out the uncommented code in `TermSelectionAlgo.java` and run `MainOntologyBuilder.java`.
 - Move the created ontologies in `output` to the `evaluation/data` directory and start evaluation.